 Occasionally, we do source dried flowers that weren’t grown in our region.
 This includes things like pampas grass.
-In our opinion, dried flowers are always in-season, and we like to encourage people to embrace dried flowers when possible as a more sustainable alternative to fresh flowers, especially in the winter!
+In our opinion, dried flowers are always in-season!
+We like to encourage clients to embrace dried flowers when possible as a more sustainable alternative to fresh flowers, especially in the winter.
 Even locally-grown winter flowers require lots of energy inputs to heat their growing spaces.

 Because dried flowers don’t need to be kept warm in winter, cool in summer, or hydrated during transport, and because they can be reused, we make an exception for them–if we can’t find a good local substitute first!

 Moss is a beautiful addition to many floral arrangements, especially for wedding work!
 However, moss is a slow-growing plant, and it’s really important that the moss we use be sustainably harvested.